SeanoNET/RoomTempDashboard/README.md

 SELECT
     CAST(TEMPERATURE AS float) AS Temperature,
     CAST(HUMIDITY AS float) AS Humidity,
-    CAST(EVENTPROCESSEDUTCTIME AS datetime) as Measured_At
+    CAST(EVENTPROCESSEDUTCTIME AS datetime) as MeasuredAt INTO
-INTO
     optSensorData
 FROM